Online grooming is now

-It's illegal for teachers, care workers and youth justice workers to have sex with 16 or 17-year-olds in their care.
-But until 2015 a loophole in the law meant other adults in positions of power – from coaches to youth leaders – could legally have sex with the young people that they were responsible for.
+It was already illegal for teachers, care workers and youth justice workers to have sex with 16 or 17-year-olds in their care.
+But a loophole in the law meant other adults in positions of power - from coaches to faith leaders - could legally have sex with the young people whom they were responsible for.

 Campaign with us to keep children safe

 Sign up to be an NSPCC campaigner and receive monthly updates with actions you can complete in 2 minutes or less to support our campaigns.